SolaceTraining/public_training/ADMIN101/README.md

 ## <a name="Solace-Virtual-Message-Router"></a>Solace Virtual Message Router (Solace VMR)

-You will need access to a Solace VMR to performs lab exercices for this course.
+You will need access to a Solace VMR to perform lab exercices for this course.
 You have several options:

 1. [Solace VMR in the Cloud](#Solace-VMR-in-the-Cloud)
 2. [Solace VMR on your laptop](#Solace-VMR-on-your-laptop)